Nation of Domination: Formation in WWF (1996–1997)

 In reality, Clarence Mason requested to be taken out of the group because he was feeling uncomfortable with the Nation of Domination storyline and with Faarooq using racist comments in promos.
-The other reason was because Vince McMahon wanted more managers to start taking more bumps and getting involved in the matches.
+The other reason was because WWF owner Vince McMahon wanted more managers to start taking more bumps and getting involved in the matches.

 Black Supremacy and The Gang Warz (1997–1998)

 On the June 16 episode of Raw Is War, Faarooq promised that he would deliver a "Bigger, Badder, Better and Blacker" version of the Nation.
 This led to the induction of Kama Mustafa and Ahmed Johnson into the group after Johnson turned on then WWF Champion The Undertaker during a tag team match against Faarooq and Kama.
-Johnson would be forced out of the group due to a legit injury.
-He was replaced by Rocky Maivia.
-Meanwhile, former Nation members Vega and Crush formed their own rival factions, Los Boricuas (made up entirely of Puerto Rican wrestlers), and The Disciples of Apocalypse (made up entirely of white biker wrestlers) respectively.
-This led to a WWF style "gang war".
+They would be known as "The New Nation Of Domination" and after a couple of weeks, the "New" was dropped.
+A week after this version was formed, Crush turned face and formed his own stable The Disciples of Apocalypse and they attacked the Nation and injuring Ahmed Johnson's knee which kept him out of action for a month.
+Meanwhile Savio Vega turned tweener and formed his own stable Los Boricuas.

+Ahmed Johnson would later return to action but in mid-August, Faarooq fired Johnson from the group claiming that he wasn't black enough to be a member (the WWF actually wanted him out of the group because they felt his injuries that he kept suffering were preventing him from too much competition) and Rocky Maivia turned heel and joined the group and changed his name to "The Rock" because he was unhappy with how he was treated by the fans by chanting "Rocky sucks!" and "Die, Rocky Die!"